munkhdorj-m/11th-Pseudocode-Review-1/README.md

 # Pseudocode Exercise 3 Loop

----

-## Exercise 1
+## Exercises

-Find sum of digits from number.
+1. Ask the user to enter 5 numbers.
+Count how many of them are positive.

         Input: 5483
         Output: 20

----

-## Exercise 2

-Find the factorial of a number
+2. Input three numbers.
+Output the largest.

         Input: 5
         Output: 120

 ---